jzillmann/pdf-to-markdown/examples/The-Art-of-Public-Speaking.md

 —HENRY W. GRADY, The Race Problem.
 ```

-...
-I WOULD CALL HIM NAPOLEON, but Napoleon made his way
+... _I WOULD CALL HIM NAPOLEON_, but Napoleon made his way
-to empire over broken oaths and through a sea of blood.
-This man
+to empire _over broken oaths and through a sea of blood._ This man
 never broke his word.
 "No Retaliation" was his great motto and the
-rule of his life; AND THE LAST WORDS UTTERED TO HIS SON
+rule of his life; _AND THE LAST WORDS UTTERED TO HIS SON_
-IN FRANCE WERE THESE: "My boy, you will one day go back to
+_IN FRANCE WERE THESE: "My boy, you will one day go back to_
-Santo Domingo; forget that France murdered your father."
-I
+_Santo Domingo; forget that France murdered your father."
+I_
-WOULD CALL HIM CROMWELL, but Cromwell was only a
+_WOULD CALL HIM CROMWELL,_ but Cromwell _was only a_
-soldier, and the state he founded went down with him into his grave.
+_soldier, and the state he founded went down with him into his grave._
-I WOULD CALL HIM WASHINGTON, but the great Virginian held
+_I WOULD CALL HIM WASHINGTON,_ but the great Virginian _held_

 ```
 slaves.
 THIS MAN RISKED HIS EMPIRE rather than permit the